 It isn’t just technology innovation hubs or large enterprises who lead in these fields, but everyday businesses that are appreciating how much of an enabler technology can be to their workforce and how relevant it is to their business continuity.
 Being able to scale services to meet demand either through a change in consumer behaviours or through internal user demand on core business services, adjusting at pace to accommodate new situations is critical for business survival.

 Modern, remote ways of working are more of the rule rather than the exception here at Appvia.
 Collaboration tools such as Slack and Google's G Suite are used daily as are developer and infrastructure tools like Cloud Providers and Github.
 There is obviously no substitute for being in a room together physically to flesh out ideas or engineering challenges on a whiteboard, but we're adapting and utilising technology to stay connected and collaborative.

-Here's our advice for businesses who may not be leveraging technology during these difficult and uncertain times...
+Here's how businesses can leverage technology during these difficult and uncertain times...

 Additionally, you can write your own custom integrations to existing products like cloud, to improve visibility of changes, costs or general activity you find useful as a team or organisation.
 This can also extend to more critical forms of communication such as production issues or security warnings that require a more rapid response from team members, increasing the likelihood of action to be taken at a quicker rate than through email alerts.